 While your editor has been improved, the game still offers existing blueprints for the lazy, like me.
-You no longer have to rely on Geppetto and strange, Heartless-slaughtering, door-opening magic tricks to get new designs.
-Gummi mode and the main game are now completely distinct, for better or worse.
+You no longer have to rely on Geppetto or on strange, Heartless-slaughtering, door-opening magic tricks to get new designs – Gummi mode and the main KH2 game are all but completely distinct, for better or worse.
 The game is happy to throw new blueprints at you as a reward for completing stages, and you can select them on the fly when you start your run instead of having to fuss through menus to load and save your favourite gummi designs.
 You can earn even more blueprints by S-Ranking the Mission #2’s on each track (which isn’t as hard as it sounds, if you come from the end-game), though there are a handful of blueprints found through other means.

 There are now multiple types of weapons you can field on your Gummi, including the traditional projectiles and lasers, but also “impact” gummis for those rare instances when an enemy flies near you (more often than not, these are used as a counter for enemies with impact weapons of their own!).
 More confusing are the new “slash” gummis, which require you to fill up a gauge by killing enemies with other weapons before you can use them, but they have the added benefit of area attacks and breaking through enemy shields and whatnot.
 You can also bring “Teeny Ships” into the game, which function like options from any other shooter game – for those not familiar with the term, “options” are small companion ships that fly along your own.
 You can even customize the Teeny Ships and change their formation on the fly if you equip an ability, though I’m not sure why the formation changer “ability” wasn’t made default.